 Student Group Vehicle Rental/Use

-Per the University policy on Student Travel and Education Abroad: Health and Safety, students are not permitted to drive motor vehicles (including but not limited to scooters, motorbikes, motorcycles, Segways and cars) while traveling for University purpose, which includes all international travel by Campus Life Programs.
+Per University policy, students are not permitted to drive motor vehicles (including but not limited to scooters, motorbikes, motorcycles, Segways, and cars) while traveling for University purpose, which includes all international travel by Campus Life Programs.
 Faculty and staff may not drive vehicles in which students are passengers abroad without an approved exception from the Office of Risk Management in advance of departure from the U.S. Students must either use public transportation or hire a local driver/vehicle when abroad.

 Health and Medically Related Activities¶